What is hypnotherapy?

 This page will provide you with a range of hypnotherapy study options near you.
 For any further questions about their study options, curriculum or tuition fees you can contact the school directly.

-What happens after you complete your hypnotherapy course?
+What happens after you complete your hypnotherapy course at Melbourne University?

 Graduates of hypnotherapy will then be eligible to register with the Australian Society of Clinical Hypnotherapists (ASCH) association.
 Additionally, there are a number of workplaces that are constantly looking for hypnotherapists to join their practice either in clinical or multidisciplinary clinical settings